MoCsabi/WRO2025-FE-StormsNGR/src/README.md

 For the IMU we opted to use `UART-RVC` communication protocol, where RVC stands for Robot Vacuum Cleaner, since its most commonly used to help navigate robot vacuum cleaners.
 We choose this mode because this was the simplest one to implement, the sensor just sends the positional data 100 times a second.

 For the encoders we registered the **A** and **B** pins as interrupt pins, and counted how many times they go from **HIGH** to **LOW** or vice-versa, per second, and this would tell us the speed of the robot, with one detection being one "tick".
 How this translates to cm/s depends on the gear ratio of the motor, the ratio of the differential gear and of course the diameter of the wheels.
-In our case one centimeter equeals roughly 12.4 ticks.
+In our case one centimeter equals roughly 12.4 ticks.
 Our maximum speed is around 3200 ticks/second which comes out to roughly 260 cm/sec, or `2.6 m/s`.
-During the open challange we drive at around 2500 ticks/s or `2 m/s`, and for the more precise obstacle challange at around 800 ticks/second, `0.65 m/s`.
+During the open challenge we drive at around 2500 ticks/s or `2 m/s`, and for the more precise obstacle challenge at around 800 ticks/second, `0.65 m/s`.
 We go as slow as 300 ticks/s, `0.24 m/s` during parking.

 Steering with the servo is achieved by sending a `PWM` signal to the servo with the correct **dutycycle**.
 The same is true for the DC motor through the motor controller.
 More information about the mentioned libraries and how to install them can be found in the [software setup guide](#software-setup-guide).